dkroy/commando/README.md

     </tbody>
   </table>

-### Include Keyword ###
+### Include Method ###

 > Include a recipe by ID.
 >
 > The contents of the included recipes are injected at execution.
 You may include multiple recipes, or even include the same recipe multiple times.
-Only include recipes that use the same interpreter, this is checked and enforced at execution.
-Multi-level includes are not currently supported, i.e. an included recipe cannot include other recipes itself.
+Only include recipes that use the same interpreter, this restraint is checked and enforced at execution.
+Multi-level includes are not currently supported, i.e. an included recipe may not include other recipes itself.
 >
 > ````
-> # [bash] include recipe example
+> # bash - include recipe example
 > echo "hello"
 > {{include:rec_Xb4LI504839d1a6078eF6}}
 > echo "world"
 ````
 >
 >````
-># [bash] rec_Xb4LI504839d1a6078eF6
+># bash - rec_Xb4LI504839d1a6078eF6
 >free -m
 >````